Elvaron/MHW-BG-DataTool/README.md

 + `short-name` is a localizable abbreviated name, e.g. to print on card corners
 + `version` allows for data versioning, e.g. to keep track of errata
 + `quests` contains a collection of quests as detailed below
-+ `gathering-card-decks` contains a gathering phase card deck
++ `gathering-card-decks` contains gathering phase card decks

 #### Quests